 Over the last fifteen years, more than 200 Georgia Law students have completed a GEO.
 Students secure placements tailored to their career goals with the aid of the Dean Rusk International Law Center.

 - Law firms like DLA Piper in Russia, GORG in Germany, Priti Suri & Associates in India, Siqueira Castro Advogadoes in Brazil, and King & Wood Mallesons in China

 - Government agencies like the Cambodia Ministry of Arts & Antiquities and the Guyana Office of the Attorney General

 - Corporate legal departments like the Clorox Company in Argentina and Fererro in Luxembourg

 - Intergovernmental organizations like the United Nations Educational, Scientific and Cultural Organization (UNESCO) in France, the International Institute for the Unification of Private Law (UNIDROIT) in Italy, and the Secretariat of the Pacific Regional Environment Programme (SREP) in Samoa

-Assisted by the Dean Rusk International Law Center, many University of Georgia School of Law students receive stipends from the law school, while others secure external funding.
-Many split their summers, often combining a GEO with the Georgia Law-Leuven Centre School of Global Governance.
+Many University of Georgia School of Law students receive stipends from the law school, with assistance from the Dean Rusk International Law Center.
+Others secure external funding.
+Many students split their summers, often combining a GEO with the Global Governance Summer School.